Giuseppe Giacomini

-Giuseppe Giacomini (7 September 1940 – 28 July 2021) was an Italian tenor.
+Giuseppe Giacomini (7 September 1940 – 28 July 2021) was an Italian dramatic tenor.

 Biography

 Giacomini began his vocal career studying with Elena Ceriati, Marcello del Monaco and Vladimiro Badiali.
 After some success with song competitions around Italy, he made his professional debut in 1966 in Vercelli, as Pinkerton in Madame Butterfly.
 In 1969, he performed as Turiddu (Cavalleria rusticana) and Des Grieux (Manon Lescaut) in Parma and Modena.
 His first engagement outside Italy was in 1970 in Berlin, as Des Grieux in Manon Lescaut.
 He went on to sing in Il tabarro in Lisbon (1971), Tosca in Barcelona (1972) and Vienna (1973), and then at the Staatsoper in München in 1973.